GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### Packaging PWAs with Bubblewrap CLI

-[Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) is an open source set of libraries and a command line tool (CLI) for Node.js developed by the Google Chrome team that helps developers generate, build, and sign an Android project that launches your PWA as a [Trusted Web Activity](https://developer.chrome.com/docs/android/trusted-web-activity/) (TWA).
+[Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) is an open source set of libraries and a command line tool (CLI) for Node.js.
+Bubblewrap is developed by the Google Chrome team, to help developers generate, build, and sign an Android project that launches your PWA as a [Trusted Web Activity](https://developer.chrome.com/docs/android/trusted-web-activity/) (TWA).